 So, what changed?
-These are some of the tools that helped me to turn anxiety from a foe to a friend:
+These are the 7 tools that helped me to turn anxiety from a foe to a friend:

 From an evolutionary perspective, anxiety is a stress response that evolved to alert us to a perceived external threat.
 “Our brains are wired to detect danger, to defend us and to avoid pain, which is why when we feel anxious, our heart rate increases, our breathing becomes faster, and blood flows to our muscles,” says author Dr Wendy Suzuki in her book ‘‘Good Anxiety: Harnessing the Power of the Most Misunderstood Emotion.”